cushon/error-prone/bugpattern/EqualsGetClass.md

 TL;DR: use composition rather than inheritance to add fields to value types.

-The most common objection objection to this rule arises from a scenario like the
+The most common objection to this rule arises from a scenario like the
 following:

 ```